SyncCode2017/Crowdfund-Frontend-Backend-Hackathon-/README.md

 # Project Moat Overview

 Project moat is a decentralised crowd-funding platform that allow businesses to raise funds through crowd-funding.
-Contributors would be rewarded once the with nft of diffrent perks based on how much the contributor contributed during the campaign period or funding round once the target amount is met.
+Contributors would be rewarded with nft of different perks based on how much the contributor contributed during the campaign period or funding round once the target amount is met.

 Contributors would be able to contribute through fiat (banking system) and through cryptocurrency during the funding round.
 The nft perks given as the reward to the contributors will guarantee the contributor a special discount and vip access with the business.
 The contributor would also have the option of selling the nft perk on the secondary market to recover his/her investment anytime.
-The new buyer have to patronise the business to claim the discounts and vip access attached to the nft perks.
-This way, the business customer base keeps growing, the business itself keeps growing and the values of the nft perks also increase in the secondary market.
+The new buyer have to continuously patronise the business to claim the discounts and vip access attached to the nft perks.
+This way, the business customer-base keeps growing, the business itself keeps growing and the values of the nft perks also increase in the secondary market.

-However, if the target amount is not met during the funding round and the campaign fail all the contributors or funders will be able to claim their refund or it may be refunded to their wallets.
+However, if the target amount is not met during the funding round and the campaign fail all the contributors or funders will be able to claim their refund or it may be sent to their wallets.

 ### Benefits of Project Moat